John-R-Wallace-NOAA/adcomp/README.md

 - Also, < del_args_Makeconf = "-Wall" > is needed for R versions for which Intel's MKL libraries have been added (there are no excess warnings in MRO it appears), see: https://github.com/John-R-Wallace-NOAA/R_4.X_MRO_Windows_and_R_MKL_Linux
 - The help is not yet updated.

-Please test this fork and report any issues, thanks.

 ---

 ## Information on the other CXXFLAGS in Makeconf